Skip to main content

 ENV GUNICORN_TIMEOUT=60

-# Install dependencies to the specified /install directory
+# Install dependencies to the specified /install folder

 RUN pip config set global.index-url http://mirrors.cloud.tencent.com/pypi/simple && \